Updated January 20, 2019

 If the potential of turning one connection into multiple targeted connections is appealing, then LinkedIn is the place for you to be.

 LinkedIn is no longer a floundering social network hoping to find its place in the online space.
 Today, LinkedIn is your chance to network and engage within a professional atmosphere.

 Look at the most recent LinkedIn stats:

 - 590 million members in over 200 countries and territories.

-- Average time a user spends on LinkedIn is 17 minutes.
+- The average time a user spends on LinkedIn is 17 minutes.

 - 39 million students and recent college graduates are on LinkedIn — the fastest growing demographic.

 Are you looking to make B2B connections or B2C?
 Either way, LinkedIn is the place to be.

-Not only can you connect with industry power players, but also offer potential clients the background information they need when making a decision between you and the competition.
+Not only can you connect with industry power players, but it also offers potential clients the background information they need when making a decision between you and the competition.